felixledem/felixledem/content/about/_index.md

 +++

-##### What am I currently working on
+##### What am I working on
-Growing MainVest currently takes up most of my time.
+I'm working on growing the company I started, <a href="mainvest.com">MainVest</a>.
+This takes up most of my time

 ##### Am I available for work outside of MainVest?
-Yes.
+Yes, for a couple days / month.
 I'm particularly interested in helping non-profits build things on the internet.
-However, if you're a for-profit and you're working on something cool/interesting, I may be able to help 4-5 days/month.